 Livestock wandering onto either public land or other private property may cause an accident or injury and owners may be liable for any damages.
 Should Rangers impound livestock the owner will incur poundage fees and a possible infringement.

-If you observe any wandering livestock, please Contact Us.
+If you observe any wandering livestock, please contact us on the details above.

 The Shire of Collie encourages all resident and tourist to refrain from any form of littering, from dropping cigarette buts to illegal dumping.
 We support the Keep Australia Beautiful organisation, which uses Keep Australia Beautiful Week (in August each year) to raise awareness of important environmental issues via a national communications and publicity campaign.